rekalogika/rekalogika-docs/docs/analytics/04-query/02-data-cube.md

 ## Definition

-A `CubeCell` contains coordinates of dimension and measures.
+A `CubeCell` contains coordinates of dimension and a collection of measures.

 Coordinates are a collection of dimensions, each of which is a property of the summary entity.
+The coordinates instance also contains the cube predicate, which is the filter expression applied to the query.

 Measures are the properties that represent the aggregated values, such as `count`, `price`.